synonymdev/slashtags/README.md

 ## ⚠️ Warning

 This is pre-alpha software.
 Please use at your own risk.
-Expect breaking changes.
+Expect breaking changes on minor releases.

 ## Usage